Alidr79/paillier-cryptosystem/README.md

 <img src="https://asecuritysite.com/public/pal.png" alt="HE theory" width="750" height="750">

-⚠️⚠️⚠️
+⚠️⚠️⚠️ Note:
-<h1>Note:
-<h2>In paillier scheme, p and q must be two large prime numbers.<br>
+In paillier scheme, p and q must be two large prime numbers.
-It will not work properly with small prime numbers.</h2>
+It will not work properly with small prime numbers.
 # Example of using the Paillier module in python
 ```python
 from Paillier import Paillier